-Vocational or technical education.
-A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses if:
+Vocational or Technical Education; registered apprenticeship program.
+A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or a registered apprenticeship program if:

 - 1. The Building Principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2.
 The student's parent/guardian requests and approves the substitution in writing on forms provided by the District.